hinnenk2/professional-README-generator/output/README.md

 `

 ## Usage
-This repo is just a demo.
+This repo is a demo.

 ## License
 This repository is operating under the MIT license.

 ## Contributing
-This repo is just a demo.
+This repo is a demo, no contributions are required at this time.

 ## Tests
 For running tests, enter the following: